The Dickey Health and Wellness Center offers multiple services to promote women's health.

 Well Woman Appointment

-The Well Woman Appointment, also known as a "pap," is recommended, based on current standards, every three years for women 21 years or older, or more frequently if a previous test was abnormal.
+The Well Woman Appointment, also known as a "pap," is recommended, based on current standards, every three years for women 21 to 29 years or older.
+For women aged 30 to 65 years, cotesting with cytology and HPV testing every 5 years is preferred.
 For women under 21, the pap is no longer routinely recommended.
 The Well Woman Package includes:

 A Gynecology Exam should be scheduled if you are experiencing any symptoms of a gynecological problem, including problems with your menstrual cycle.